Types of Houses in Canada

 Getting a Mortgage to Finance Your Home

 For most Canadians, getting a mortgage is the best way to finance buying a home.
-With a mortgage, you generally save up enough for a downpayment, and receive a loan for the remaining value of the home.
-A mortgage loan accrues interest every year, typically has a term of 5 years, and a much longer amortization period.
+With a mortgage, you generally save up enough for a downpayment and receive a loan for the remaining value of the home.
+A mortgage loan accrues interest every year and typically has a term of 5 years and a much longer amortization period.
 By the end of this period, both a mortgage’s principal and interest should have been paid off.

-In Canada, there are a number of different lenders, types of lenders, and mortgage solutions.
-At nesto, we not only help you compare the best rates available in an instant, we also lend directly.
-The process to get a mortgage in Canada involves finding the right lender for your situation.
-Different lenders will have their own lending criteria, and some may be more specific or strict than others.
-For A-lenders, you will need to provide some kind of proof of income and employment, evidence of your existing debt to income ratio, and show that you have solid credit.
-There are also a number of documents needed to apply for a mortgage.
-In some cases, it’s also possible to get pre-approved for a mortgage before you’ve actually settled on a specific property.
+In Canada, there are several different types of lenders and mortgage solutions.
+At nesto, we not only help you compare the best rates available instantly, but we also lend directly.
+Getting a mortgage in Canada involves finding the right lender for your situation.
+Different lenders will have their lending criteria; some may be more specific or strict than others.
+For A-lenders, you must provide proof of income and employment, evidence of your existing debt-to-income ratio, and solid credit.
+Several documents are also needed to apply for a mortgage.
+In some cases, getting pre-approved for a mortgage is also possible before you’ve settled on a specific property.

 Frequently Asked Questions